malyshev/yii-debug-toolbar/README.markdown

 ```

 * Make sure your IP is listed in the `ipFilters` setting.
 If you are working locally this option not required.
-* To apply the translation, copy the folder with the translation to your language folder from the "yii-debug-toolbar/language/" to "/protected/messages/".
 * Enable [Profiling](http://www.yiiframework.com/doc/api/1.1/CDbConnection#enableProfiling-detail "") and [ParamLogging](http://www.yiiframework.com/doc/api/1.1/CDbConnection#enableParamLogging-detail "") for all used DB connections.

 ```php